 Where things fall off the rails is in originality and lyrical content.
 The song, if written and released under any other name, would not have reached the critical acclaim or widespread success it seems to have achieved.
 Let’s be honest.
 Would it reach CCM radio?
 Absolutely.
 Why?
 Because it feels good, it sounds good and it challenges nothing.read more

 Extraordinary art is occasionally birthed out of journeys in the deepest valleys.
 And while we wish it were otherwise, one does not necessarily need to look too far to encounter a collapse in the church that shakes our faith.
-For Citizens & Saints, it was the...read more
+For Citizens & Saints, it was the fall...read more

 Multi-platinum five time Grammy Award winner Steven Curtis Chapman is set to release his latest project on March 4th, 2016.
 While Chapman contends that all of his records have been worship albums, he had yet to write one specifically with corporate worship in mind.
 Over the span of an almost 30 year career and 23 studio albums, this is Chapman’s first “Worship” album.read more